xyproto/benchmarked/README.md

 So far, the best performing function is 30% faster than `bytes.Equal`, for random bytes (or very short slices).

-`bytes.Equal` is much faster for non-random slices.
+`bytes.Equal` is much faster for non-random slices, or for slices that are more likely to be equal.

 ## Code comparison